 As Chief Social Scientist, he was accountable for circa £34M of research funding and for directly commissioned research in urban policy, planning, housing, local government, fire safety and neighbourhood renewal.
 Professor Ahmad has extensive experience of working on research - policy interface.

 No longer engaged in teaching.
 Contributions have been made to or were reproduced in significant student texts including:

-Darr, Aamra and Small, Neil and Ahmad, Waqar I. U. and Atkin, Karl and Corry, Peter and Modell, Bernadette (2015) Addressing the consanguinity-related risk of recessive disorders in consanguineous communities: lessons from a qualitative study of British Pakistanis.
+Darr, Aamra and Small, Neil and Ahmad, Waqar I. U. and Atkin, Karl and Corry, Peter and Modell, Bernadette (2015) Addressing key issues in the consanguinity-related risk of autosomal recessive disorders in consanguineous communities: lessons from a qualitative study of British Pakistanis.
 Journal of Community Genetics .
-ISSN 1868-310X (Accepted/In Press)
+ISSN 1868-310X

 Chattoo, Sangeeta and Atkin, Karl and Dyson, Simon Martin and Ahmad, Waqar I. U. and Anionwu, Elizabeth N. (2014) Living with Sickle Cell or Beta Thalassaemia Trait: implications for identity and social life: summary of research findings for health and social care professionals.
 Project Report.
 University of York.